damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

   <details>
   <summary>Click to see the guideline!</summary>

-  - **Definition:** *It means all the machinery, equipment and processes that are used to manufacture products.*
+  - **Definition:** *It means all the machinery, equipment, and processes that are used to manufacture products.
+Manufacturing technology guide for finding the type of necessary technology to produce the part.
+In that case, it should describe the most suitable technology according to the context.*

  ```
  What should include the documentation of manufacturing technology?